 Organza is another choice for prom formal dresses.
 It's a smooth, lightweight and sheer fabric similar to with a stiff, crisp feel and not much drape.
 Organza is perfect for dresses with a more structured silhouette, such as fun Clarisse cocktail dress 2225 or lavish ball gown 9203.

 Satin is a very popular type of material for prom dresses.
 Satin is a specific weave of fabric that produces a shiny side and a matte side.
 Double faced satin has two shiny sides.
 It has been used for years in making some of the best garments.
-Clarisse 2703 in black satin with a leopard lining shows the best of this slinky, sexy fabric.
+Clarisse 3153 is a simply elegant gown made of lustrous stretch satin.

 Tulle and mesh are other types of material for making prom dresses.
 These fabrics are made from silk, rayon, nylon or cotton and comes with an open weaving that is based on a mesh pattern.
 Mesh creates a lacy look that comes with a floating appearance While tulle is mostly used to add bulk on different types of garments.
 Tulle gives poufy dresses such as ball gowns and mermaid dresses their pouf!
 Sheer mesh can be used for illusion necklines and cutouts.
 Tony Bowls 114746 has a magnificent tulle mermaid skirt.